V1Mah/portfolio/README.md

-# 🌐 Andonii Vlada — Portfolio Website
+# 🌐 MAKHOVA VARVARA — Portfolio Website

 Welcome to my personal portfolio website, built with **React**.
 This site showcases who I am, what I do, and how to contact me.